yashpapa6969/insurego_app/README.md

-# insurego
+# Insurego
-it was an attempt to solve problem statemetn ss1237 given by bajaj finserv smart india hackathon 2022
+An attempt to solve the problem statement SS1237 presented by Bajaj Finserv at Smart India Hackathon 2022